logo

 How can PETs help?

-In light of the current security challenges facing every online business, organizations are beginning to adopt an approach known as data protection by design to help keep customer data safe.
+In light of the current security challenges facing every online business, organisations are beginning to adopt an approach known as data protection by design to help keep customer data safe.
 This approach has seen businesses implement one of five emerging PETs to ensure that any personal data processed has been safeguarded to prevent it from falling into the wrong hands.

 The Five PETs

 As highlighted above, there are five emerging PETs that are vital for safely using personal data online.
-Large organizations that handle sensitive customer data - such as banks - use PETs to ensure that their customers' data remain safe.
+Large organizations that handle sensitive customer data, such as banks, use PETs to ensure that their customers' data remain safe.

 The five PETs are as follows:

-As highlighted above, by using secure multi-party computation, Keyless removes the need to store or process biometric data.
+By using secure multi-party computation, Keyless removes the need to store or process biometric data.
 This greatly enhances the security of Keyless, making it a no-brainer when it comes to safeguarding the identity of your customers.

-Keyless’s unique biometric authentication enables organizations to safely implement Keyless into their business without breaching regulations and exposing themselves to compliance risk.So what are you waiting for?
+Our unique biometric authentication enables organizations to safely implement Keyless into their business without breaching regulations and exposing themselves to compliance risk.
+So, what are you waiting for?
 Give your customers the joy of a smooth, frictionless, passwordless login with biometrics that simply works.